Wolfgang Rosenthal: The German Democratic Republic

 He suffered a fall in his work room at his home in February 1971 and broke his femur.
 During summer 1971, Rosenthal died in a Berlin hospital from the complications following the break.
-He was buried beside his first wife, the singer Ilse Helling-Rosenthal, in the Lepizig South Cemetery.
+He was buried beside his first wife, the singer Ilse Helling-Rosenthal, in the Leipzig South Cemetery.

 Contribution

 Rosenthal's contribution to medicine was wide-ranging.
 One area in which he made a particular difference over many years was that of cleft lip and palate treatment.
 Over the years he developed new operations and treatment methods to optimize through reconstruction both the functionality and the appearance of affected mouth parts.
 Methods he developed are identified by the name "Schönborn-Rosenthal".

-In the 1920s, Rosenthal was already advocating an inter-disciplinary collaboration involving surgeons, dentists, orthopaedists, "ear, nose and throat" doctors and speech therapists, in order to ensure that functional reconstruction be incorporated into a programme designed to ensure proper swallowing and speech capabilities.
+In the 1920s, Rosenthal was already advocating an inter-disciplinary collaboration involving surgeons, dentists, orthopaedists, "ear, nose and throat" doctors and speech therapists, to ensure that functional reconstruction be incorporated into a programme designed to ensure proper swallowing and speech capabilities.
 Close collaboration involving, in addition, plastic surgeons should make possible correspondingly visually satisfactory outcomes.

 At the same time he would oppose discrimination, vilification or other verbal denigration of sufferers.